Billmate/woocommerce/woocommerce-gateway-billmate/Readme.txt

 == Changelog ==

+= 3.3.2 (2018-06-14) =
+* Fix - Check if session exists before try fetching customer postcode
+* Enhancement - When saved address in Billmate Checkout Only update Checkout order when Shipping fee is affected
+* Enhancement - Minor code refactoring Use same function to calculate shipping fee when update Checkout

 = 3.3.1 (2018-06-07) =
 * Fix - Use WooCommerce cart get tax functions when wc above version 3.2